 The Life Sciences Center serves as the county's premier location for the life sciences and biohealth industries.
 The Adventist HealthCare Shady Grove Medical Center, the Universities at Shady Grove, and the National Cancer Institute's consolidated headquarters are all located in the Life Sciences Center, as are biotechnology companies such as Regenxbio, GlaxoSmithKline, Emergent BioSolutions, and MilliporeSigma, among many others.
-The Life Sciences Center and adjacent areas contain approximately 9,000 private sector life science jobs, more than 60% of the county's total private life science employment.3 science jobs, more than 60% of the county's total private life science employment.2
+The Life Sciences Center and adjacent areas contain approximately 9,000 private sector life science jobs, more than 60% of the county's total private life science employment.2